About the American Judo and Jujitsu Federation

-Danzan Ryu Jujitsu founder Master Henry Okazaki was well known as a massage therapist and healer.
-His Long-Life Restorative Massage is the core of the AJJF’s National Massage Certification Program in Danzan Ryu Restorative Therapy.
-It is open to AJJF members who have a desire to learn and gain proficiency in the ancient Japanese art of massage.
-The basic program requires 150 hours to complete for practitioner level.
-This program prepares students to do massage as a profession.
-Graduate programs are available.
+Danzan Ryu founder Professor Henry Okazaki was well-known as a massage therapist and healer.
+His Long-Life Restorative Massage is the core of the AJJF’s National Healing Arts Program which offers programs in what is now called Danzan Ryu Restorative Therapy.
+Courses are open to anyone who has a desire to learn and gain proficiency in Professor Okazaki’s Healing Arts.
+The Danzan Ryu Technician Program requires 150 hours of study.
+The Danzan Ryu Practitioner Program is an additional 150 hours of study, including some his Seifukujitsu Treatments.

 Master Henry Seishiro Okazaki

 Henry S. Okazaki was born in Japan on January 28, 1890.
 He moved to Hawaii as a teenager and, at the age of 16, learned he had tuberculosis.
 Through hard training in the martial arts, Okazaki recovered completely and vowed to dedicate his life to propagating Jujitsu and Judo.